1 more reason to treat your sleep apnea “dentally” – today!

 DID YOU KNOW?
 A Person living with a snoring partner often exhibits similar symptoms as an untreated apnea patient.

 Visit our website to learn more about the health consequences of untreated sleep apnea!
-Dr. Sosenko and her team can help you love sleeping with your bed partner again.
+We can help you love sleeping with your bed partner again.

 Woman fights for sleep apnea awareness after husband’s death